-Now that we’ve experienced the effects on education systems from the global pandemic, online learning is here to stay.
+Now that we’ve experienced the effects on education systems of the global pandemic, online learning is here to stay.
 Even after this is all finished, there will still be a demand for English teachers online.

 If you want to teach in Asia, most countries require a Bachelor’s degree.
-That means if you want to teach in some of the highest-paying TEFL destination such as Japan, South Korea, and China, you’ll need a Bachelor’s degree
+That means if you want to teach in some of the highest-paying TEFL destinations such as Japan, South Korea, and China, you’ll need a Bachelor’s degree.

 Asia hires the most English teachers compared to any other continent.
 According to our study on 13,000 ESL jobs, a whopping 41% of global TEFL job postings were for China.
-Based on these the job postings, 64% of them preferred or required them to have a TESOL or TEFL certification.
+Based on these job postings, 64% of them preferred or required them to have a TESOL or TEFL certification.

-One of the disadvantages about working and teaching here is a lack of online job advertisements.
-There are not as many job postings compared to Asia, and it’s not uncommon to have to be already in your chosen country and knock at a couple of doors.
+One of the disadvantages of working and teaching here is a lack of online job advertisements.
+There are not as many job postings compared in Asia, and it’s not uncommon to have to be already in your chosen country and knock at a couple of doors.

 Europe is a bit of a unique situation in TEFL because it can vary significantly from country to country.
 Any resident part of the European Union has options to teach English in Europe even without a degree.